mattermost/mattermost-handbook/operations/finance/partner-programs.md

 In the partner listing, city locations follow a "concise clarity" principle:

 - Cities that are not well-known, or which have very similiarly-named cities in the same country, are displayed as CITY, STATE/PROVINCE, COUNTRY.
-- Well-known and uniquely-named cities, display is CITY, COUNTRY.
+- Well-known and uniquely-named cities, display as CITY, COUNTRY.

 For example: A well-known city with a unique name like Johannesburg would be displayed as "Johannesburg, South Africa" and not "Johannesburg, Gauteng, South Africa", which is unnecessarily long.
 Similiarly a less well-known city, like "Arvada" is referenced as "Arvada, Colorado, USA".